newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/notary-register.md

 ---
-filename: notary-register
+filename: notary-certificate
-urlSlug: notary-register
+urlSlug: notary-certificate
 name: Register as a Notary Public
-webflowName: "Notary Public: Notary Public Registration"
+webflowName: "Notary Public: Notary Public Certificate"
 industryIntegration: New Jersey Department of Revenue and Enterprise Services
 issuingAgency: New Jersey Department of Treasury
 industryId: notary-public